The Glasgow University Architecture is not to be missed while visiting the city.

 - The most striking building in terms of Architecture is the Gilbert Scott Building.
 It was completed in 1891

-- The iconic tower stands 278 feet (85 meters) high making it one of the Glasgow's landmarks
+- The iconic tower stands 278 feet (85 meters) high making it one of Glasgow's landmarks

 - The University Motto is Via, Veritas, Vita (the way, the truth, the life)

-One a clear day, the grass inside the building are very enjoyable.
 It is possible to move from one side to the other via the cloisters and their many arches.
-They are also know as the Undercroft.
+They are also known as the Undercroft.

 On each side are the East and West Quadrangles which house lecture theatres.